free-drones/c2m2/README.md

 To remove remotes, you use the ID instead that is given to the remote once it has been added
 > python handle_keys.py --delete --id 1 --commit

+To create a backup of the remotes, use the the --backup_create flag
+> python handle_keys.py --backup_create
+It will create a time stamped backup file in json format in app/backup/

+To load a backup of the remotes, use the --backup_load=[backup_file].
+Duplicates will not be created.
+> python handle_keys.py --backup_load='my_backup.json' --commit

 ## Step 5 - Maintenance
 As of now, the app folder and the config file is mounted within the docker container, which means that you can modify the files "from the outside" without re-building the docker image.
 If you have done some modifications and would like to restart the service type: